Welcome to The Daily Manic!

 As well as writing here, you’ll also find me in Thrive Global’s Journal, Arianna Huffington’s site aimed at ending the epidemic of stress and burnout.
 With over 20 years working flat out in a change management career, I figured I had something worth sharing on the matter!

-Everything I write is all in the spirit of slowing down, with a little bit of a laugh at myself and the madness of life chucked in too.
+Everything I write is all in the spirit of slowing down, with a little bit of a laugh at myself chucked in too.

 To navigate around this site the following may be helpful: “My Chronic Doo Dah” shares my experiences with my health condition.
 You can read my introduction post here and a bit more about my health condition here.
 “A New You” hopefully gives inspiration to those of you seeking to simplify your lives in some way.
 My “Living Well Series” features posts on others with chronic illness and how they live the best they can.
 Finally, “The Hare and The Tortoise” shares stories about slowing down this fast life of ours.

 Thanks for joining me and here’s to some better living!